The William Taylor Memorial Heartland Short Story Competition

 We look forward to receiving your entry.

-The 2016 competition attracted 94 entries from various parts of New Zealand.
+The William Taylor Heartland Memorial Short Story Competition 2017 competition attracted 109 entries from various parts of New Zealand.

 The judge assessed the entries “blind” without knowing their names or where they came from.

 This year there were 109 entries, all of which were worthy pieces of writing in their own right.
 I have read all the stories once, then about 60 again, and finally my top 20 a third time.
 At this point I consulted fellow writer, friend and past winner, Antony Millen.
 He agreed with me that there were 4-5 stories that stood out above the rest on my short-list, however the order of merit for those top few varied slightly.

 I took notes identifying the good and the bad in every story, but those which were put aside after just one reading I did so usually because the narratives, while often brilliantly written, did not seem appropriate for either the short story genre, or for a short story competition.
 Poems, parables, laments, confessions and essays all fell into this category.
 What I was looking for was ‘literary merit’, a sometimes elusive thing, but usually found in more experienced writers, or those who are generally well-read.
 Certainly there were many entries that ‘told a good story’, yet there were a dozen or more that I would consider as ‘Literature’ in that they shared the qualities of other great short story writers such as Steinbeck, Forster, Ihimaera or Sargeson.

 Here are the notes I made for those 20 stories I read and re-read three times.
 They are all ‘highly commended’, and show the potential that should encourage those authors to continue writing.

 #6.
 For the love of feet.
 This is a lovely, quirky story, which had me chuckling throughout.
 There’s plenty of self-effacing wit, and also a humorous sense of what life is like living with a fetish or phobia.
 The originality of the idea impressed me too.